ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

   The presence of this file indicate that the package was likely created using disutils which is the python standard for building and distributing python package.

-  This file contains package main information such as description, author, versions...
+  This file contains package's main information such as description, author, versions...
   This file gathers all namespace packages.
-It extract the version number from the ``_version.py`` located in the source code.
+  It also extracts the version number from the ``_version.py`` located close to the source code.

 Generate the package and upload it on Pypi